OnlineVPO: Align Video Diffusion Model with Online Video-Centric Preference Optimization: Experiment

 \subsection{Experiment Setup}

-\textbf{Implementation details.} We implement our method with the \texttt{OpenSora v1.2}~\cite{opensora}, an open-sourced video generation model.
-We fine-tune OpenSora with the commonly utilized WebVid-10M ~\cite{webvid} dataset.
-The training batch size is set to 8, and the AdamW ~\cite{adamw} optimizer with a learning rate of 1e-5 is employed.
-During online sample generation, we generate candidate 240p videos, each having 34 frames and an aspect ratio of 9:16.
+\textbf{Implementation details.} We implement our method with the two advanced open-sourced VDMs: UNet-based VideoCrafter-v2~\cite{videocrafter2} and DiT-based OpenSora v1.2~\cite{opensora}.
+We fine-tune these two models with WebVid-10M~\cite {webvid}.
+We employ AdamW~\cite{adamw} with learning rates of 1e-5 for VideoCrafter and 2e-6 for OpenSora.
+The batch size is set to 8.
+During online sample generation, we generate 6 candidate videos at 240p resolution with 30 sample steps, each comprising 34 frames with a 9:16 aspect ratio for OpenSora.
+For VideoCrafter, we sample the videos with 16 frames at 512$\times$320 resolution.
 The curriculum update interval is set to $K=200$.
-When generating the samples, the inference step is set to 30, and 51 frames are sampled.
-Unless otherwise stated, VideoScore ~\cite{videoscore} is adopted as our video reward model.
+Unless specified otherwise, we utilize the video quality assessment model, VideoScore~\cite{videoscore} to provide video feedback.
+Please refer to our Appendix for more details.

-\textbf{Baseline Methods}.
-We compared our method with the current state-of-the-art video preference learning methods, InstructVideo ~\cite{instructvideo} and VADER~\cite{vader}.
-InstructVideo utilizes the image reward model to achieve video preference learning through the frame-wise weighting strategy, while VADER combines both the image reward model and other video self-supervised models, such as V-JEPA~\cite{v-jepa} to provide video generation feedback.
+\textbf{Baseline Methods.} We compared our method with the current state-of-the-art video preference learning approaches, InstructVideo~\cite{instructvideo}, VADER~\cite{vader}, and VideoDPO~\cite{videodpo}.
+Both InstructVideo and VADER employ the ReFL framework to achieve preference optimization, with HPSv2~\cite{hpsv2} and PickScore~\cite{pickscore} to serve as their video feedback, respectively.
+VideoDPO~\cite{videodpo} first trains a video OmniScore on the curated video feedback dataset, and then fine-tunes the VDMs with the re-weighted DPO objective on the preference dataset pre-constructed via the OmniScore.

-\textbf{Evaluation Metrics}.
-The standard video evaluation benchmark VBench ~\cite{huang2024vbench} is employed to conduct evaluations against a wide range of baseline methods.
-VBench is designed to evaluate T2V models from various disentangled dimensions comprehensively.
+\textbf{Evaluation Metrics.} We employ VBench~\cite{huang2024vbench} to evaluate our method.
+VBench is a standard video evaluation benchmark designed to evaluate T2V models from various dimensions comprehensively.
 Each dimension within VBench is customized with specific prompts and evaluation methods.
-We choose seven representative dimensions of the video quality that align with human perception for our final evaluation: \textit{dynamic degrees}, \textit{subject consistency}, \textit{background consistency}, \textit{aesthetic quality}, \textit{image quality}, \textit{motion smoothness}.
+We choose seven representative dimensions of the video quality that align with human perception for our evaluation: dynamic degrees, subject consistency, background consistency, aesthetic quality, image quality, and motion smoothness.
+We primarily focus on OpenSora to demonstrate our method in the main paper, more results can be found in the Appendix.